kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 **Dragging**

-Performing a Drag operation (#16 on the mouse keyboard) is slightly different as two selections have to be made after you select the drag key:
+Performing a Drag operation is slightly different as two selections have to be made after you select the drag key:

 1. Select point one (this will be a two step process if the Magnifier key is pressed or locked down).
 This first selection will be where the mouse button is pressed and held down.